The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 to entry.

-and infrastructure requirements of AI threaten to widen the already stark
+cost and infrastructure requirements of AI threaten to widen the already

-digital divide.
-Wealthier schools and districts can afford sophisticated
+stark digital divide.
+Wealthier schools and districts can afford

-AI tools and the necessary support, providing their students with
+sophisticated AI tools and the necessary support, providing their

-behind, deepening achievement gaps based on socioeconomic status.
-AI,
+falling further behind, deepening achievement gaps based on socioeconomic

-instead of being an equalizer, could become another driver of educational
+status.
+AI, instead of being an equalizer, could become another driver of

 - Sustainability and